equivalent/scrapbook2/archive/blogs/2017-02-rails-association-relation-arel-magic.md

 end
 ```

-Then all I need to do is to test the interfaces with data from test DB and just
+Then all I need to do is to test the query interfaces with data from test DB and just
 ensure that the correct methods get called in the controller:

 ```ruby